kavisha3012/flutter-exercise/02-list/README.md

 (30, 20, 10)

-## 0205- Write a program to add element in the string
+## 0205- Write a program to add element in the list

 Input list:
 [1, 2, 3, 4];